 mechanical failure.
 Refund will be the Olympus Dive Center's daily charter rate.

-•Decisions to cancel a charter will be made the morning of each charter
+•Decisions to run the days charter will be made the morning of each departure

 unless in the event of inevitable severe weather ie tropical storm or hurricane.